2022 Philippine presidential election: Leni Robredo (Independent)

-Francis Pangilinan (Liberal)

-In June 2021, Pangilinan announced that he was seeking reelection to the Senate.
-After Vice President Robredo announced her presidential candidacy, several sources from the Liberal Party indicated that the Senator would be her running mate for her presidential bid.
-Pangilinan filed his candidacy for vice president a day after Robredo.
-His campaign platform was focused on food security and agriculture.

-Standalone vice presidential candidate

-Manny Lopez (WPP)

-Manny SD Lopez said that if elected vice president, he'd prefer to head the Department of Foreign Affairs or the Department of Trade and Industry.

 Debates and forums

 From left to right: Presidential candidates Manny Pacquiao, Isko Moreno, and Leni Robredo during the closing moments of the second PiliPinas Debates 2022 on April 3, 2022.

 The Commission on Elections (COMELEC) confirmed that they would organize debates for candidates running for both President and Vice-President.
 Unlike the debates in the 2016 elections, three presidential and three vice-presidential debates would be held.
 Candidates would be required to follow safety protocols stated by Inter-Agency Task Force for the Management of Emerging Infectious Diseases (IATF) with no audience participation due to the risks of the ongoing COVID-19 pandemic.

 A few weeks later, the commission said that in addition to the three debates for each position, they would hold a primary debate, as a teaser of sorts for the upcoming debates per position.
 They would also organize the debates themselves, a deviation from 2016 where they let the media organizations organize it.
 By January 2022, the commission said they might forego with the teaser debate, as the number of candidates had been reduced to a more manageable number.

 The commission, by law, could not compel candidates to join debates, but expected them to do so as it would present them with massive exposure, and that it would not count towards the limits of the airtime that they were allowed to advertise on broadcast networks.

 The presidential debate organized by Sonshine Media Network International (SMNI) was noted for the absences of several candidates.
 Manny Pacquiao declined to participate due to the indictment of Apollo Quiboloy, leader of the Kingdom of Jesus Christ which is affiliated with SMNI, allegedly for sex trafficking by the United States federal government.
 Panfilo Lacson on his part declined due to Quiboloy having already openly endorsed the candidacy of Bongbong Marcos while Leni Robredo and Isko Moreno cited scheduling conflicts and prior commitments for their non-attendance.

 This came at the heels of Marcos declining an invitation of CNN Philippines for their presidential debate, citing prior commitments.
 Marcos had earlier declined to join the forum organized by the Kapisanan ng mga Brodkaster ng Pilipinas (the broadcasters association) for the same reason.

 SMNI had also planned to hold a vice-presidential debate on February 22, 2022.
 The debate was later cancelled to make way for a second presidential debate.
 Prior to its cancellation, two candidates, Sotto and Pangilinan, had declined to participate.